 At the 1st sign of pain, inform your GP of your symptoms and ask to be referred for a laparoscopic examination and diagnosis.
-If suitable, Helica ablation treatment may be carried out for early stage endometriosis.
+If endometriosis is diagnosed, Helica ablation treatment may be carried out for early stage endometriosis.

-Drug treatment options only mask the pain while allowing ectopic endometriosis cells to multiply and spread.
+Drug treatment options only mask the pain while allowing ectopic endometriosis cells to spread.

 The Helica system uses a single use probe which enters the peritoneum (tummy) during a laparoscopic examination if endometriosis is present.
 Helium gas and low electrical alternating current is used to destroy with ionising beam (spark).
 Non-touch heat is used to destroy endometrial deposits.